Harris County Theft Crime Attorneys

 What Could Happen if I Get Caught Stealing?

 If you have been charged with shoplifting or any other theft related crime, you need a Houston theft crime attorney to represent you.
 You may face serious consequences if you have been arrested for theft in the Greater Houston area.
 Your penalties will vary depending on the value of what you allegedly stole and other factors.
 Theft crimes include shoplifting, hot checks, fraud, embezzlement and identity theft.
-Theft crime can range from class C misdemeanor (such as a traffic violation level offense) to a first degree felony.
+Theft crime can range from class C misdemeanor to a first degree felony.
 Burglary of a motor vehicle is a class A misdemeanor.
 Auto theft is usually charged as a felony offense unless the value of the motor vehicle stolen is less than $1,500.
 Other felony theft related crimes include credit card abuse (state jail felony), burglary of a building (state jail felony) and burglary of a habitation (2nd degree felony).

 Houston Criminal Trial Lawyers